ricaxov/xov/stuff/Hash.md

 #### Chaining Hashing:
 - Create a linked list in an index of our Hash Table to bypass the problems with collisions.

-#### Multiplying Hashing
+#### Multiplying Hashing:
-- We use prime number multiplications to find the key where our current value will stay at:
+- We use prime number multiplications to find the key where our current value will stay at.

 #### Hashing function:
 ![HASH-FUNCTION](https://cybersecurityglossary.com/wp-content/uploads/2019/07/Hash-function.jpg)